DamianSuess/Test.XamarinFilePicker/readme.md

 # Xamarin File Picker Example
-Example using the multiplatform FilePicker plugin with Xamarin.Forms and Prism.
+Example using the multiplatform FilePicker plugin with Xamarin.Forms and Prism for Android and Windows UWP.

 ## Permissions
 ### Android